A Glossary of Heart Disease Terms

 Bundle Branch: Part of the electrical pathway of the heart that delivers electrical impulses to the ventricles of the heart.
 The bundle divides or branches into a right bundle and the left bundle.
 The bundles take the impulse through the ventricles (bottom chambers) to cause them to contract.

 Bundle Branch Block: Normally, the electrical impulse travels down both the right and left bundle branches at the same speed and the ventricles contract at the same time.
 If there is a block in one of the branches, it's called a bundle branch block.
-A bundle branch block causes one ventricle to contract just after the other ventricle.
+A bundle branch block causes one ventricle to contract just after the other ventricle and may be a sign of heart damage.

 Calcium-Channel Blocker: A drug that reduces spasm of the blood vessels, lowers blood pressure, and controls angina; acts by selectively blocking the uptake of calcium by the cells.